Activate Your Pattern for Editing

 Unlocked: Edit individual blocks

-Go to the Next Step: Open the Block Editor
+Open the Block Editor

-That’s exactly what we’ll cover in the next tutorial.
+That’s what we’ll cover next.

 What's Next?